 Management, and airborne surveillance systems.
 Capitalised development costs amount to MSEK 1,652 (1,157).
 The recognition of development expenditures as an asset on the statement of financial position requires an assumption that the product is expected to be technically and commercially usable in the future and that future economic benefits are likely.
-Capitalised development costs are amortised over the estimated production volume or linearly over the period of use, up to a maximum of 5 years, with the exception of acquired development costs, where the maximum period of use is 10 years.
+Capitalised development costs are amortised over the estimated production volume or linearly over the period of use, up to a maximum period of use is 10 years.
 Projected production volumes and periods of use may later be reassessed, which could necessitate impairment.
 See note 17 for further information.